 Seminars/workshops.
 Information regarding national, district, state, and unit seminars and workshops is available online and through local and state newsletters and flyers targeted to NAP members.

 Conferences and conventions.
 Attend state and district conferences, the national training conference, and the NAP Biennial Convention.
 Host cities of the national convention in recent years have included San Francisco, Omaha, Seattle, San Antonio, Washington D.C., Kansas City, San Diego, Detroit, Denver, Tampa, New Orleans and Fort Worth.
-For information on upcoming Conventions and Conferences, visit the Annual Meeting Page.
+For information on upcoming Conventions and Conferences, visit the NAP website.
 Once you attend an NAP Convention, you will never want to miss one!

 Professional development.
 Membership in NAP is only the first step.
 By further study and testing, a member may earn accreditation as a Registered Parliamentarian (RP), and then advance to the highest level of certification, Professional Registered Parliamentarian (PRP).